Please take a moment to read through this page to learn about

-The online application for the 2022 Cohort will open on
+The online application for the 2023 cohort will open

 Our goal is to prepare candidates to serve as highly effective leaders of educational institutions, and active citizens in their communities.
 Leadership Academy graduates will be able to: shape a vision based on equity, justice, and academic success for all students; create a climate hospitable for education in schools and the community; cultivate collaborative leadership with faculty and staff; improve curriculum and instruction; and manage people, data, and processes to foster continuous school improvement.